A man in a hat is kneeling on rocks next to a river panning for gold - Gold panning in a riverbed with prospecting tools

 Make sure you understand the local rules and regulations before you begin gold panning in any area.

-Regulations vary across the country-some states allow recreational panning in public areas, while others may require permits or limit how much you can collect.
+Regulations vary across the country – some states allow recreational panning in public areas, while others may require permits or limit how much you can collect.
+Federal agencies like the Bureau of Land Management (BLM) and the U.S. Forest Service manage most of the public land where recreational panning is allowed, while the National Park Service prohibits gold panning in all national parks and monuments.

 Our state-by-state guides outline the key laws to help you stay informed and avoid any legal issues while prospecting.